localstack/docs/content/en/user-guide/cloud-pods/auto-load/index.md

   - /user-guide/cloud-pods/auto-load/
 ---

-Apart from loading load Cloud Pods via either the [Command-Line Interface (CLI) Guide]({{< ref "pods-cli" >}}) or the web UI, you have the option to automatically load one or more Cloud Pods when the LocalStack container starts.
+Apart from loading Cloud Pods via either the [Command-Line Interface (CLI) Guide]({{< ref "pods-cli" >}}) or the web UI, you have the option to automatically load one or more Cloud Pods when the LocalStack container starts.

 ## Using environmental variables

-The simplest way to load a Cloud Pod automatically when the LocalStack container starts is to use the `AUTO_LOAD_POD` [configuration variable](https://docs.localstack.cloud/references/configuration/).
+The simplest way to load a Cloud Pod automatically at startup time is to use the `AUTO_LOAD_POD` [configuration variable](https://docs.localstack.cloud/references/configuration/).
 For instance, to load a Cloud Pod named `foo-pod`, you can start LocalStack as follows:

 {{< command >}}